darkknightgit/QuanTetrum/README.md

 # QuanTetrum
-QuanTetrum is an intriguing tile-matching game enhanced with unique features of Quantum physics: superposition, entanglement, and measurement.
+QuanTetrum is a Tetris-inspired game that uses 3 important concepts of Quantum physics: superposition, entanglement, and measurement.

 # How to run: